 Back in Chapter 6 ("The Noble and Most Ancient House of Black"), Sirius got "a bad bite from a silver snuffbox; within seconds, his bitten hand had developed an unpleasant crusty covering like a tough brown glove."
 He (Sirius) then says that it must have been Wartcap powder.
 Fred and George then snuck the snuffbox of Wartcap powder.
 They may have later put it on Warrington, as his symptoms seem to be very similar to Sirius's.

 When Harry and company are visiting Mr. Weasley in St. Mungo's, one of the portraits of old Healers misdiagnoses Ron's freckles as Spattergroit.
 This same disease was used by Ron when he disguises the ghoul as himself in Deathly Hallows.

 In Chapter 2, while explaining to Snape that Voldemort trusts her, Bellatrix says: "The Dark Lord has in the past entrusted me with his most precious..."
 She's talking about the Horcrux (Hufflepuff's Cup) stored in her Gringotts vault.

-Mundungus Fletcher is described as having “short bandy legs” and “long, straggly ginger hair,” while Crookshanks is described as a “bandy-legged ginger cat.”
-In PoA, Crookshanks’s fur is described as “long.”
+Mundungus Fletcher is described as having "short bandy legs" and "long, straggly ginger hair," while Crookshanks is described as a "bandy-legged ginger cat."
+In Prisoner of Azkaban, Crookshanks's fur is described as "long."
 Rowling has told us Crookshanks is not an Animagus, and we know that there is not an actual connection, but it is an interesting coincidence.

 In Chapter 32, Ron, Harry, and Hermione are trying to get through the Whomping Willow, and Ron asks: "How – how're we going to get in?
 I can – see the place – if we just had – Crookshanks again —" Hermione retorts with "Crookshanks?
 Are you a wizard or what!?"